Birth Mother Stereotypes

 Stereotype: Most birth mothers are teenagers.

 Truth: Some birth mothers are teenagers.
 Others are college students, professional women, single moms or middle-aged women.
-The average age biological mothers is closer to about 24.
+The average age of biological mothers is closer to about 24.

 Stereotype: Women only choose adoption because they can’t afford to raise children.